Relevant

 Fintech cybersecurity is focused on preventing hackers from attacking and compromising your system and data.
 It’s one of the core elements of any financial system and should be approached by a responsible in-house team.
 And in case they lack the required competencies, it can be done by outsourcing cybersecurity to external vendors.

 Cyber resilience, in turn, is about detecting, identifying, and responding to attacks or technology failures and recovering after them with the slightest customer harm, reputational damage, and financial losses.
-It is now being considered as the future of data protection.
+Many now consider it the future of data protection.

 Main areas of cyber resilience in the banking industry